-Q. What are the different versions of publications?
-(Terminology)
+What are different Open Access versions of publications?

-Gold OA = publications open and accessed via the journal or publisher's website
+These publications are open and accessed via the journal or publisher's website

-Preprint = First draft.
-The paper submitted to publishers but it has yet to be peer reviewed or accepted.
+Pre-print = Early draft.
+The paper has been submitted to a publisher but has yet to be peer-reviewed or accepted.

 Published version = Final version.
-Published in a journal and formatted by the publisher.
+Peer-reviewed, published in a journal, and formatted by the publisher.

 Embargo = Delayed Open Access.
-Some subscription journals have all their content become open access after a certain amount of time has passed.
+Some subscription journals make all their content Open Access after a specified period of time has passed.

-Go to SHERPA/RoMEO to check copyright policies about self-archiving for specific publishers.
+Visit SHERPA/RoMEO to check self-archiving, embargo, and copyright policies for specific publishers and publications.